 For more information about chains and all the other things you can do with

 Run the app

-If your app is already installed on the device from the previous lesson, simply click Apply Changes in the toolbar to update the app with the new layout.
-Or click Run to install and run the app.
+If your app is already installed on the device from the previous lesson, simply click (Apply Changes) in the toolbar to update the app with the new layout.
+Or, click Run 'app' to install and run the app.

 The button still does nothing.
-To start another activity when the button is tapped, continue to the next lesson.
+To build another activity that starts when the button is tapped, continue to the next lesson.